BorisPaunovic/Knowledge-Showdown-Database/README.md

 ## Contact

 If you have any questions, suggestions, or feedback, please feel free to reach out.
-You can contact the project maintainers by opening an issue on the repository.
+You can contact us by opening an issue on the repository.

 Thank you for your interest in the Knowledge Showdown Database project.
 We hope it proves to be a valuable resource for implementing the database component of your knowledge showdown system!